cocotb/cocotb/docs/source/writing_testbenches.rst

-If a test coroutine completes without `failing` or `erroring`, or if the test coroutine or any running :class:`~cocotb.Task` raises :exc:`cocotb.result.TestSuccess`, the test is considered to have `passed`.
+If a test coroutine completes without `failing` or `erroring`, or if the test coroutine or any running :class:`~cocotb.task.Task` raises :exc:`cocotb.result.TestSuccess`, the test is considered to have `passed`.
 Below are examples of `passing` tests.

+.. autolink-preface:: from cocotb.result import TestSuccess
 .. code-block:: python

     @cocotb.test()